-Blogging: 30%.
+Blogging: 25%.
 Blogging and other forms of social media engagement play an important role in this course.
 This is a vital skill for public historians to become comfortable with and master.
-Students should blog and tweet about their work, their thoughts on digital and public history, and other aspects of their professional development.
+Students should blog about their work, their thoughts on digital and public history, and other aspects of their professional development.
+Blogs will be discussed in class each week.

-Podcasting: 15%.
-Each student is required to lead and upload a podcast.
+Podcast: 15%.
+Due Oct.
+3 Each student is required to lead and upload a podcast.
 The format - documentary style, essay, or free flowing discussion - is up to the individual student.
 More details will be provided in class.